Google Pixel 4

 The problem is that you can’t currently use the new Assistant if you use traditional three-button navigation or have a G Suite account on your device.
 Considering so many people use G Suite for business or school, this is a huge disappointment.
 For what it’s worth, Google says it’s working on G Suite troubleshooting so things can fix these issues as quickly as possible.

-Another feature that takes advantage of the language processing on the Pixel 4 is the voice recorder, which not only records fast, low-latency audio but can also make instant searches pretty smooth.
-This means you can search dozens of saved audio recordings for a specific word or phrase and identify the recordings where it appears.
+Another feature that kind of takes advantage of the language processing on the Pixel 4 is the voice recorder, which not only records fast, low latency audio but can also make instant searches pretty smooth.
+This is to say you can search a bunch of saved audio recordings for a specific word or phrase and quickly spot the recordings where it shows up, and it feels surprisingly immediate.
 The pixel will even show you a timeline of those recordings with the searched words or phrases highlighted.

 There are recording apps out there that have similar functionality, but what makes Google special is the processing done on the device.
-This means you can see the transcription in real-time, even without a data connection.
-You can also export the audio or copy it to Google drive if you want to share them.
+This means you can see the transcription in real time, even if you don’t have a data connection.
+You can also export the audio,or just copy it over to Google Drive if you want to share it with somebody.

-Android 10 on the Pixel 4 and Pixel 4 XL is generally great.
-Navigation gestures won’t work for everyone, but if you’ve swapped places before, you’ll get used to them by now.
+Android 10 on the Pixel 4 and Pixel 4 XL is generally great all around.
+Navigation gestures may not fit for everyone, but if you have swapped places before you’ll adapt to it by now.
 You can still enable three-button navigation, but I suspect it will be a while before Google makes the option available.

 Is the Pixel 4’s camera any good?